bnoordhuis/node-mmap/README.md

   </tr>
 </table>

-See http://www.opengroup.org/onlinepubs/000095399/functions/mmap.html for more details.
+See [the man page](http://www.opengroup.org/onlinepubs/000095399/functions/mmap.html) for more details.

 ## Examples